 That night, the town was ablaze.

-They had come out of their hiding place aboard the keel.
-Over twenty Jutish warriors, armed and ready to wreak havoc on the village all around them.
+They had come out of their hiding place aboard the keel boat.
+Over twenty Jutish warriors, armed and ready to wreak havoc on the village all around them, emerged and scatted all over the town to pillage and destroy.
 They set fire to the boats and houses, and the terrified villagers who came running out fell easy prey to their swords and axes.
 The two leaders, clad in chain mail and helmets, moved off towards the great Roman house with a mission on their minds.

 He remembered awakening... his eyes opening to the sounds of screaming, and the smell of burning wood and timbers.
 Hearing the sounds of struggling, he ran out into the hallway.
 To his horror, he saw his father fighting with one of the brutes, whilst the other held his mother, obviously intent on actions that were less than savory.